jhpyle/docassemble/_docs/api.md

    `docassemble.demo:data/questions/questions.yml`.
  - `url_args` (optional): a [JSON] object containing additional URL arguments that should be included in the URL to which the user is directed after they log in.
+(If your request has the `application/json` content type, you do not need to convert the object to [JSON].)
  - `next` (optional): if the user should be directed after login to a page that is not an interview, you can omit `i` and instead set this parameter to a value like `playground` (for the [Playground])